A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Introduction

-This paper presents the control architecture in full detail and demonstrates its capabilities using the flexibility of residential unit DERs (PV and BESS), while considerations for load flexibility are left for future work.
+To the best of the authors' knowledge, the proposed approach is the first to account for the impact of current decisions on future costs in an aggregation method that includes both active and reactive power flexibility.
+This paper presents the control architecture in full detail and demonstrates its capabilities using the flexibility of PV systems and BESSs.